-augmented by the predisposition and misalignment effects outperforms the variants with the differential wealth effects.
+The moment-specific p-values of this and the other models are documented in Table 2, and the clear winner by far with a respectable value of more than 30 per cent is: DCA-HPM.
+Moreover, within both switching approaches DCA and TPA, the herding variant augmented by the predisposition and misalignment effects outperforms the variants with the differential wealth effects.
 On the other hand, for each of the common specifications of the attractiveness index, DCA outperforms TPA.

 Nevertheless, if the present limitation to our nine moments as being sufficiently representative of the most relevant stylized facts of a major stock market index is accepted, and likewise the concept of the corresponding p-value as a criterion for not rejecting a model, then all seven models have passed a first important test.
-We view this as some progress over the merely qualitative assessments of a structural asset pricing model that deemed satisfactory only a couple of years ago.
+We view this as substantial progress over the merely qualitative assessments of a structural asset pricing model that deemed satisfactory only a couple of years ago.